-We do have a link to embroidery machines available on Amazon below, but these are low end machines and may not be suitable for everyone.
-But these could give you some ideas of features and pricing.
-The high end machines are only sold through dealers.
+We do have a link to embroidery machines available on Amazon below, but these are low-end machines and may not be suitable for everyone.
+But these could give you some ideas about features and pricing.
+The high-end machines are only sold through dealers.

 What is important to consider when purchasing an embroidery machine?

-Most people recommend to purchase a machine with the largest hoop you can afford.
+Most people recommend purchasing a machine with the largest hoop you can afford.
 So, if there is an option between two machines and the one has a larger hoop, you may want the larger hoop because people tend to outgrow their machines which only have smaller hoop sizes quickly.

 What type of stabilizer should I use when embroidering on a t-shirt?